Senior Program Staff

 Brianne Peters facilitates the Coady Institute’s overseas and Canada-based educational offerings in Asset-Based and Citizen-Led Development.
 She also manages the Coady Institute’s action research partnerships in Ethiopia, Kenya, South Africa and Ghana.
 She is tri-lingual and has co-authored a series of case studies of citizen-led development in French in Haiti and Canada.
 More recently, she has facilitated several ABCD courses and program design workshops in Spanish in Bolivia and Peru.
 As part of this work, she has produced publications, tool kits and evaluation reports, documenting and sharing on-going learning and feeding this learning into curriculum, workshops, and conferences.
 Prior to coming to the Institute, Brianne worked for Oxfam Canada in Ethiopia and in the Human Rights and Participation Unit within Policy Branch at the Canadian International Development Agency (CIDA).
 She holds a BA in Development Studies from St. Francis Xavier University, and an MA in International Affairs from the Norman Paterson School of International Affairs at Carleton University.

-Peters, B & Eliasov, E. (2013).
+Peters, B., & Eliasov, E. (2013).
 Compendium of tools for asset-based community-driven development facilitators.
-Produced by the Gordon Institute of Business Science and the Coady Institute.
+Gordon Institute of Business Science & Coady Institute.
+(4.25 Mb pdf)

-Peters, B, Gonsamo, M & Molla, S. (2011).
-Capturing unpredictable and intangible change: evaluating an asset-based community development approach in Ethiopia.
-Coady International Institute Occasional Paper Series, No. 10.
-Antigonish, Canada.
+Peters, B., Gonsamo, M., & Molla, S. (2011).
+Capturing unpredictable and intangible change: Evaluating an asset-based community development approach in Ethiopia (Occasional paper series no. 10).
+Coady Institute.
+(8.72 Mb pdf)

 Peters, B., Gonsamo, M & Molla, S. (2009).
 Applying an asset-based community development approach in Ethiopia: Mid-term evaluation report summary.
-Antigonish, NS: Coady International Institute.
+Coady Institute.
+(4.48 Mb pdf)